Listen to the post read as a podcast.

 Also, you only have to buy a digital planner once.
 As long as it is blank, you don't need to replace it every year.

-Check out this Basic Teacher Planner with monthly, weekly and daily planning pages followed by sections for notes, grading & marking.
+Check out this Digital Teacher Planner and Notes with monthly, weekly and daily planning pages followed by sections for notes, grading & marking.

 Teaching with Slides and All My Teaching Notes

 Whether I'm using Google Slides (in presentation mode) or Keynote, I can see all my notes AND write on the slide during the lesson from my iPad using my Apple Pencil.

 Sometimes, I include transitions in my slides so that questions appear when needed and students can see them.
 But I don't always want every question in my slides - it's in the note and it's half my screen and only I can see it.
 Running short on time?
 I can skip this or realize it's not where my students are at in the moment.
 More about teaching with slides here.